Notes: Crank station was part of what became the St. Helens

 was Crank, the other was Rookery.

 Crank station was situated on the east side of Crank Road which

 crossed the line by means of a level crossing.
 The line was

 double track and so the station was provided with two platforms

 each of which had a simple wooden waiting structure built by

 a local contractor.
 At the time of opening the station was served

 by four trains each way per day which ran from St. Helens to

-Rainford Junction where the St. Helens Railway had its own platform.
+Rainford Junction where the SHC&RC had its own platform.